David Elliot (illustrator)

-David Elliot is a New Zealand illustrator and author, known internationally for his contributions to the Redwall fantasy series by British author, Brian Jacques.
+David Elliot (born 1952) is a New Zealand illustrator and author, known internationally for his contributions to the Redwall fantasy series by British author, Brian Jacques.

 Biography

 Elliot was born in 1952 in Ashburton, New Zealand.
 He has a fine arts diploma in painting, from the University of Canterbury, in Christchurch, and is also a qualified school teacher.
 He lives in Port Chalmers, Dunedin.